 U.S. bases, harbors, and staging areas in South Vietnam were vulnerable to Soviet bombers and infiltration by guerrillas, and would "offer attractive targets for [the retaliatory use of] TNW."
-In fact, they were far more vulnerable to the effective use of nuclear weapons than were the smalllitical Consequences," listed possible scenarios in which the response to the U.S. use of tactical nuclear weapons was escalation, although it did not estimate the relative probability of these scenarios.
+In fact, they were far more vulnerable to the effective use of nuclear weapons than were the smaller, relatively mobile, and difficult-to-find enemy encampments.